 - Business News Daily, “How to Improve Your Work-Life Balance Today”: This article includes several tips and strategies for creating a better work-life balance in any profession.

-- NASW, Self-Care During the Coronavirus Pandemic: NASW has created a list of self-care tips and resources, from podcasts to fitness videos, to help social workers get through the COVID-19 pandemic.
+- NASW, Self-Care for Social Workers: NASW has created a list of self-care tips and resources, from podcasts to fitness videos, to help social workers manage the challenges and stresses of social work.

 The Benefits of Social Work Month

 For almost 60 years, Social Work Month has helped increase awareness around the profession and champion the cause of social workers.
 By shining a light on social work, the monthlong celebration creates an opportunity to improve the lives of social workers and the communities they support in a number of ways.